 In 1088, Philippa’s father had left on pilgrimage leaving Toulouse in the hands of his brother, Raymond of Saint-Gilles3.
 By 1094, Philippa was due to inherit Toulouse when her father died3.
 Her uncle refused to acknowledge her claim as her father’s heir3.
 It’s possible Philippa married William to have an ally help her get Toulouse back.
 When Raymond left for a Crusade in 1096 his son, Bertrand, took over as Count of Toulouse3.
 William and Philippa invaded two years later and took Toulouse without fighting any battles3.

 In 1113, Bertrand died allowing William IX to take Toulouse back.
-Philippa moved back to Toulouse to be able to properly take care of her land.
-When she returned to Poitiers she was horrified to discover William IX had installed his mistress in the matrimonial home.
+Philippa moved back to Toulouse to be able to take care of her land.
+When she returned to Poitiers she discovered William IX had installed his mistress in the matrimonial home.

 In total, William was excommunicated twice.
 The first time was because he didn’t pay his church taxes in time and he demanded absolution from the bishop by threatening to kill him.
 The second time was because he took Amauberge, wife of the Viscount of Châtellerault, as his mistress1.

-We have one quotation of William’s which has survived the sands of time5
+We have one quotation of William’s which has survived the sands of time4

 “God let me live long enough to get my hands under her cloak!”